FransFaase/AdventOfCode2025/README.md

 See further [Day 11](Day11.md) and [day11.c](day11.c).

+In the evening, I also solved the second part of yesterday without any external help.
+Looking at the [Stats](https://adventofcode.com/2025/stats) page, it has the lowest number of Gold stars for all the puzzles of this year, from which one could conclude that this is the hardest puzzle so far.

 ### Personal stats

 The columns 'Gold' and 'Silver' contain the numbers from the [Stats](https://adventofcode.com/2025/stats)